mattpap/masters-thesis/sphinx/src/groebner.rst

     In[8]:= G != {1}
     Out[8]= True

+We showed how to perform classical vertex coloring of a graph based on the |groebner| bases method using SymPy and three other mathematical systems.
+It is interesting to compare the times that were needed to compute the |groebner| basis $G$ by each of those systems.
+Timings (average of multiple runs) were stored in the following table:

 +----------+-------+--------+-------+-------------+
 |          | SymPy | Maxima | Axiom | Mathematica |
 +==========+=======+========+=======+=============+
 | Time [s] | 15.4  | 17.6   | 3.6   | 0.34        |
 +----------+-------+--------+-------+-------------+

+This shows that both SymPy and Maxima are significantly slower than Axiom and Mathematica.
+This is happens, because the implementation of |groebner| bases in both systems is done in an interpreted language (Python and Maxima language, respectively).
+Possibly they also implement less(--powerful) criteria for eliminating useless critical pairs.

 The structure of vertex coloring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~